Crashed-cpu/1st-python-project/README.md.md

 When an error occurs, an appropriate error message will be displayed.

-## Contributing

-Feel free to fork this project and submit pull requests with improvements or bug fixes.
+### Libraries Used
+This project makes use of the following Python libraries:

+NLTK (Natural Language Toolkit) pandas
+PyPDF2

+While these libraries are used, the implementation of the sentiment analysis logic, file processing, and overall structure of the project is entirely original work.

 ## License

 This project is open source and available under the [MIT License](LICENSE).

+### Disclaimer
+This project was developed as an original work, with every line of code written from scratch.
+The specific implementation, algorithms, error handling, and features are unique to this project and were not copied from any existing sources.
+If you use this project or parts of it in your own work, please provide appropriate attribution to the original author.

+### Contributing
+Feel free to fork this project and submit pull requests with improvements or bug fixes.
+All contributions will be thoroughly reviewed to maintain the originality and integrity of the project.